Home

 Shows a string dictionary

 Exceptions.
 Whenever you deal with the file system, your input may become corrupted.
-Whenever you deal with the file system and your code is not critical, try to recover from any errors.
+If your code is not critical, it is worthwhile to try to recover from any errors.

 Exception